 Other ways to search: Events Calendar | UTHSC | UTHSC News

-Sponsored by the University of Tennessee Educational Developers Consortium and funded by the University of Tennessee System, the first annual UT SoTL Retreat will be held June 12-13 at Henry Horton State Park in Chapel Hill, TN.
+Sponsored by the University of Tennessee Educational Developers Consortium and funded by the University of Tennessee System, the second annual UT SoTL Writing Retreat will be held June 8-9 at Montgomery Bell State Park.

-Located about an hour south of Nashville, the retreat will provide University of Tennessee faculty interested or engaged in the scholarship of teaching and learning dedicated time to work on grant proposals, papers, or presentations while surrounded by experts in SoTL, grant preparation, literature reviews, scholarly writing, research methodology, and many others.
+Located northwest of Nashville, the retreat will provide University of Tennessee faculty interested or engaged in the scholarship of teaching and learning dedicated time to work on grant proposals, papers, or presentations while surrounded by experts in SoTL, grant preparation, literature reviews, scholarly writing, research methodology, and many others.
 The schedule is a combination of keynote speakers, networking, idea sharing and feedback, and writing time.

-The retreat is 100% free for University of Tennessee faculty.
-Travel expenses such as mileage, food, and overnight lodging in the park’s lodge will be covered.
+The retreat is free for University of Tennessee faculty.

 Apple Maps